 Today, you can find more than 100,000 crosses on this hill.
 Some are huge, but you will also discover tiny ones hanging from strings and rosaries.

 If you want to experience the spookiness of the hill, we highly recommend that you come in winter.
 You’ll enjoy the atmosphere much more on a dark, cloudy day.
 Plus, you’ll barely see any other tourists!

 You can find the Hill of Crosses near Šiauliai.
-To get here, catch a train either from Vilnius or Klaipeda.
+Catch a train either from Vilnius or Klaipeda.
 If you have any luggage, leave it at the station and then hire a taxi to go to the hill.
-The taxi driver will wait for you in the parking lot, so make sure that you agree beforehand how long you’re going to stay.
+The taxi driver will wait for you in the parking lot, so make sure that you agree beforehand on how long you’re going to stay.

 Kutna Hora, Czech Republic